 How to use Toppik products and get the best results

-As you can see from the experiment on the video, the fake products act like oil when mixed with water, which is a sign of low density and poor manufacturing quality.
+Based on iAremyhair’s testing and experiment, the fake products act like oil when mixed with water, which is a sign of low density and poor manufacturing quality.

 Authentic Toppik Hair-Building Fibers have a high density, which means it stays on your scalp even when you sweat.
 Fakes become lumpy and runny.
 These don’t bind with your natural hair, and easily come off when you sweat.

 We’re encouraging everyone to be very mindful of the products you buy online, especially when they’re used in close contact with any part of the face and body.